tesskeating/gen_711_final_project/README.md

 </summary>

 My [full script](https://github.com/tesskeating/gen_711_final_project/blob/main/finalprojectscript.txt) contains all commands that I used for this project.
 It is organized into the same headers that I used below.
 Under each header below is a discription of each command.
+All commands were run on my laptop using vscode.

 <details>